biosimulators/Biosimulators_test_suite/README.md

 The software in this package is released under the [MIT License](LICENSE).
 The modeling projects in this package are released under the [Creative Commons 1.0 Universal (CC0) license](LICENSE-DATA).

 ## Development team
-This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, the [https://health.uconn.edu/cell-analysis-modeling/](https://health.uconn.edu/cell-analysis-modeling/) at the University of Connecticut, and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, the [https://health.uconn.edu/cell-analysis-modeling/](https://health.uconn.edu/cell-analysis-modeling/) at the University of Connecticut, and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) with assistance from the contributors listed [here](CONTRIBUTORS.md).

 ## Contributing to the test suite
 We enthusiastically welcome contributions to the test suite!
 Please see the [guide to contributing](CONTRIBUTING.md) and the [developer's code of conduct](CODE_OF_CONDUCT.md).